 Butch Reed: Bio

 After leaving the NFL's Kansas City Chiefs, Butch Reed started his ring career in the central states area in 1978.
-He became a major player as "Hacksaw" Butch Reed in Mid-South Wrestling in the early 1980s and is remembered there for his hard-hitting rivalries with WWE Hall of Famers Junkyard Dog and "Hacksaw" Jim Duggan who he happily came to blows with over nothing more than the nickname "Hacksaw".
+He became a major player as "Hacksaw" Butch Reed in Mid-South Wrestling in the early 1980s and is remembered there for his hard-hitting rivalries with WWE Hall of Famers Junkyard Dog and "Hacksaw" Jim Duggan, whom he happily came to blows with over nothing more than the nickname "Hacksaw."

 From there, he moved on to WCW where he formed the dangerous team of Doom with Ron Simmons.
 Managed by Teddy Long, the duo defeated The Steiner Brothers for the WCW World Tag Team Championships in 1989.
 They would hold the titles for an amazing 281 days, setting a record that stood until WCW’s demise in 2001.

 Sports-entertainment fans can enjoy Butch Reed's matches from Mid-South Wrestling, WWE and WCW on WWE Network.